 As the Glow Grows

-On a nature walk on a visit back in my hometown, I found myself in what I can only describe as a magical fairy forest.
-Lush and green, the light streaming in to illuminate miles and miles of heart shaped vines coating everything.
-The vine enveloped every bush, palm, and even climbed to the top of the trees.
+On a nature walk on a visit to my hometown of Miami, Florida, I found myself in what I can only describe as a magical fairy forest.
+Lush and green, the light streaming in to illuminate miles and miles of heart shaped vines.
+The vine enveloped every bush, palm, and even climbed to the tops of trees.
 What initially felt magical started to feel odd.
-I did not recognize this vine from my childhood and its loving embrace seemed to be so suffocating.
+I didn’t recognize this vine from my childhood, and its loving embrace seemed to be suffocating.
 I later learned that this was an invasive species called air potato vine (Dioscorea bulbifera).
-The reality was the vine was choking everything in its path.
-This vine has found its way, not just to South Florida, but also to my new home in southeastern Texas.
+The reality is, the vine was choking everything in its path.
+This vine found its way, not just to South Florida, but also to my new home in southeastern Texas.
 Invasive species like this one are often cultivated because of their beauty.
-When misplaced they kill the native plants and throw off a natural balance.
+When misplaced, they kill the native plants and throw off a natural balance.